Office Security Audit: 4 Steps to Reduce Risk

 Access control will ensure that only authorized individuals gain entry into your workplace.
-There are several means of providing functional access control.
-From physical security guards to more advanced smartphone-based access.
-Here are some things to look out for during your audits;
+There are several means of providing functional access control, from physical security guards and keys to more advanced smartphone-based accesses.
+Here are some ideas to consider.

 - The type of access control needed in your building.

-- Determine the entry points that require different types of access.
+- Entry points that require different types of access.

-- Automate the opening and closing of the door to specific time limits.
+- Automating the opening and closing of doors to specific time limits.

-What happens if unauthorized personnel somehow bypass the control and gets into the building?
+What happens if unauthorized personnel somehow bypass the control and get into the building?
 The installation of surveillance systems at strategic positions in the office can track the activity of this individual and send out alarms.
-Here are some useful surveillance detection installations;
+Here are some useful surveillance detection installations.

 - Sensors to detect violent actions like gunshots and breaking of glass.